 Whether it’s a long country walk along Harting Down, interacting with wildlife at Pulborough Brooks, or soaking up the awe-inspiring views at Cuckmere Haven, the South Downs is a treasure trove of feel-good opportunities.

-Computers, social media and homework are all part of normal life for children, but I would suggest that taking an afternoon out in the National Park once a month and “getting away from it all” will do wonders for wellness – for both the children and the parents!
+Computers, social media and homework are all part of normal life for children, but try taking an afternoon out in the National Park once a month and “getting away from it all” will do wonders for wellness – for both children and parents!

-So here are four of my own ideas to be healthy inside and out:
+Here are some of our ideas on staying healthy inside and out:

 - Visit Queen Elizabeth Country Park’s story trail – it’s lots of fun!
 There’s also a children’s play areas for all ages, adventure play area, assault course, orienteering trail, pond, picnic area and café.
 A great afternoon out for all the family.

 - Check out our accessible routes – they are great for pushchairs, wheelchairs and people with limited mobility.